Azimuthal asymmetries in lepton and heavy-quark pair production in UPCs: Dilepton production in nucleus-nucleus collisions

 In Eqs.~\eqref{eq: structure functions explicit - 0phiK}-\eqref{eq: structure functions explicit - 4phiK} we have included the dependence on the final lepton masses.
 Although they can be dropped for $e^+ e^-$ production at sufficiently high energies (as in RHIC), we point out that the same structure also holds for heavier lepton and open heavy-quark pair (upon replacement of $M_\ell \to M_{Q}$) production, for which masses cannot be neglected.

 To verify the validity of our cross-section expressions we have compared them to results given in the literature.
 We generally find agreement up to mass terms that we keep.
 In Appendix~\ref{sec: cross check} the comparison with expressions in Refs.~\cite{Vidovic:1992ik, Klein:2020jom, Li:2019sin} is discussed for $M_\ell \ll M_\sT$, where a minus sign difference is found with respect to Ref.~\cite{Vidovic:1992ik}.
 In addition, we have verified that Eq.~\eqref{eq: structure functions explicit - 0phiK} agrees with Ref.~\cite{Pisano:2013cya} in the forward limit ($\Delta \to 0$), in which the photon GTMDs in Eq.~\eqref{eq: GTMDs} are related to photon TMDs.\footnote{Although the forward limit is not accessible in UPCs, it could be accessed in inclusive lepton pair production \cite{Pisano:2013cya}.
-However, it will require event selection and kinematic cuts to reduce the Drell-Yan and possibly other QCD background sources.}
+However, it will require event selection and kinematic cuts to reduce possible QCD backgrounds.}

 We note specifically the $\sin\phi$ dependences that are present in Eq.~\eqref{eq: cs dileqepton DeltaT-space}, which are absent in the forward (TMD) limit.
 Although nonzero in the off-forward case, one cannot select them using the corresponding sine-weight.
 This may seem counterintuitive, but is caused by the dependences on the azimuthal angles in the weights given in Eq.~\eqref{eq: weights}.
 Hence, to single out a structure function that involves a sine, a cosine (or sum of cosines) weight is instead required.
 Such operation may not isolate a single structure function however, but rather a combination of them due to the dependence of the GTMDs on $\bm k_{\sT}\cdot\bm \Delta_\sT$, which in the absence of gauge links and for zero skewness will only involve even powers\footnote{This is in contrast to the case of dihadron fragmentation functions discussed in Ref.~\cite{Boer:2003ya}, where $\sin\phi$ terms appear in the cross section due to dependence of the functions on odd powers of $\bm k_{\sT}\cdot\bm R_\sT$.
 In that case $\bm R_\sT$ is the difference in transverse momentum of the two final state hadrons (not to be confused with the transverse center of longitudinal momentum that we introduced previously).
 The odd powers do not require the inclusion of gauge links in that case.} of $\bm k_{\sT}\cdot\bm \Delta_\sT$.
 Therefore, in this paper we will assume that the GTMDs only depend on even powers of $\bm k_{\sT}\cdot\bm \Delta_\sT$, namely